-Following are details of the controlling company Sava Re, as its supervisory board also oversees the operations of the Sava Re Group.
+Following are details of the parent company Sava Re, as its supervisory board also oversees the operations of the Sava Insurance Group.

-Name and contact details of the supervisory authority responsible for the prudential control of the controlling company
+Name and contact details of the supervisory authority responsible for the prudential control of the parent company

-Insurance Supervision Agency Trg republike 3 1000 Ljubljana, Slovenia E-mail: agencija@a-zn.si
+Insurance Supervision Agency Trg republike 3 1000 Ljubljana Email: agencija@a-zn.si

-Name and contact details of the controlling company's external auditor
+Name and contact details of the parent company's external auditor

-ERNST & YOUNG Revizija, poslovno svetovanje, d. o. o.
-Dunajska cesta 111 1000 Ljubljana, Slovenia Telephone: +386 1 583 17 00

-Telefax: +386 1 583 17 10 E-mail: info@si.ey.com
+ERNST & YOUNG Revizija, Poslovno Svetovanje d. o. o.
+Dunajska cesta 111 1000 Ljubljana Slovenia Telephone: +38615831700 Telefax: +386 1 583 17 10 Email: info@si.ey.com

-The financial statements of the controlling company have been audited by Ernst & Young d.o.o., who were tasked with the auditing of the financial statements of the Sava Re Group and Sava Re in 2017 for the fifth year in a row.
-In 2017, most of the Group's subsidiary companies were audited by the local auditing staff of the same auditing firm, while the Montenegrin subsidiary was audited by Deloitte Podgorica.
-In 2016, a contract for the auditing of the financial statements was signed with Ernst & Young for the 2016-2018 period.
+The financial statements of the parent company have been audited by Ernst & Young d.o.o., Dunajska 111, Ljubljana, who were tasked with the auditing of the financial statements of the Sava Insurance Group and Sava Re in 2018 for the sixth year in a row.
+In 2018 most of the Group's subsidiary companies were audited by the local auditing staff of the same auditing firm.
+Due to local auditor rotation regulations, the 2018 financial statements of four Group member were audited by another audit firm.
+A contract for the auditing of the financial statements was signed with Ernst & Young in 2016, covering the period 2016-2018.